WeAreCode045/woo-ai-category-match/README.md

 # Woo AI Category Matcher

-Tired of manually categorizing WooCommerce products?
+Tired of manually categorizing hunWooCommerce products?

 Automatically categorize uncategorized WooCommerce products using the power of OpenAI.